adrianjhpc/cirrus-website/status/index.md

 As you are aware, we have regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200.

 ### At Risk Maintenance Sessions

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
 A user mailing will be sent if any work is going to take place which may impact users.

-Wednesday 27th January 1000 - 1200 GMT
-There is an 'At-Risk' Session today.

-There will be a change to the Slurm configuration for the GPU Nodes, which will increase the user limits from 16 GPUs to 64 GPUs.
-This has been completed.

-We do not expect the maintenance to have any impact on users but please report any issues you experience to support@cirrus.ac.uk

 ### Service Calendar